Nólsoy: Description

 Eggjarklettur hill on Nólsoy, as seen from Tórshavn.

 Nólsoy is the lowest of the Faroes; the highest point is Eggjarklettur (372 m) on the mountain Høgoyggj.
 The southern coast contains two capes, each with a lighthouse (Øknastangi on the south-east, Borðan on the south).
 The lighthouses were built in the late 18th century to aid smugglers working against the unpopular trading monopoly imposed by Denmark.
 In 2005, the National Bank of Denmark issued a 20 DKK commemorative coin for the lighthouse.

 There is only one settlement on the island, also called Nólsoy, on the north-west coast on the Stongin peninsula which is attached to the rest of the island by a metres-wide isthmus.
 The small coastal village is made up of colourful homes and buildings, placed extremely close to each other to help shelter each other from storms.
 The island is accessible by a 20-minute ferry journey from Tórshavn.
 As many as 40 people that live in Nólsoy go to work in Tórshavn each morning.
-In recent years many young families have moved from Tórshavn to Nólsoy where the houses are cheaper than in Tórshavn.
+In recent years many young families have moved from Tórshavn to Nólsoy where the houses are more affordable than in Tórshavn.
 This way it is possible to live "in the country" and still be only 20 minutes from the capital.

 Nólsoy is the most populous of the Faroe islands not to have an existing or planned road connection to the rest of the archipelago.

 Ruins in Korndalur (Corn Valley) are associated with the legendary Princess of Nólsoy.